isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/ado-errors.md

 ms:contentKeyID: 48542972
 ms.date: 09/18/2015
 mtps_version: v=office.15
-localization_priority: Normal
+ms.localizationpriority: medium
-ms.openlocfilehash: 5a25dc0d1d5e621a610b34ca1875c3fd76ba56eb
+ms.openlocfilehash: 358967a4938276c36536c92f91912d23bd5bd55a
-ms.sourcegitcommit: 8fe462c32b91c87911942c188f3445e85a54137c
+ms.sourcegitcommit: a1d9041c20256616c9c183f7d1049142a7ac6991
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 09/24/2021
-ms.locfileid: "32283380"
+ms.locfileid: "59553396"
 ---
 # <a name="ado-errors"></a>ADO-Fehler

 **Gilt für**: Access 2013, Office 2013

 ADO Errors are reported to your program as run-time errors.
 You can use the error-trapping mechanism of your programming language to trap and handle them.
 For example, in Visual Basic, use the **On Error** statement.
 In Visual J++, use a **try-catch** block.
-In Visual C++, it depends on the method you are using to access the ADO libraries.
-Verwenden \#Sie mit Import einen **try-catch-** Block.
-Otherwise, C++ programmers need to explicitly retrieve the error object by calling **GetErrorInfo**.
+In Visual C++, it depends on the method you are using to access the ADO libraries. \#Verwenden Sie beim Import einen **try-catch-Block.** Otherwise, C++ programmers need to explicitly retrieve the error object by calling **GetErrorInfo**.
 The following Visual Basic sub procedure demonstrates trapping an ADO error:

 ```vb